The docking dilemma

 We know that docking is an emotive subject which people have strong feelings about.

-We hope you can follow the rationale for docking - and see it as compatible with our values, rather than at odds with them.
+We hope you can follow our rationale for docking and see it as compatible with our values, rather than at odds with them.

 Our first-hand experience owning an undocked dog

-We imported Roche from Belgium, where it is illegal to dock the tails of any dogs - even working breeds.
+We imported Roche from Belgium, where it is illegal to dock the tails of any dogs, even working dogs.
 As a result, Roche is undocked.
 She is the first undocked HPR we have owned.

 The experience of dogs owned by others, which we have witnessed first-hand

 Over the years, we have known many undocked dogs of various breeds suffering in this way.
-Jo has had undocked HPRs attending classes with their tails in splints to try to protect them and allow them to heal.
+Jo has had undocked HPRs attending classes with their tails in splints to try to protect them long enough to heal.

 Many of these dogs’ tails do not heal for long.
 They keep opening up repeatedly.
 So, after a lot of stressful and expensive vet visits, these dogs have to be docked, as adults.
 We know dogs this has happened to.
 It is not uncommon or unusual.

-As an adult dog, docking becomes a much bigger undertaking.
-It is not the quick and easy snip it is, in a tiny puppy: It really is ‘amputation’.
-It is a major surgery.
-It requires a full general anaesthetic, stitches, antibiotics, pain meds and careful care and protection post-operatively.
-It brings with it traumatic experiences at the vet, which we try to avoid in all ways.
+With an adult dog, docking is a much bigger undertaking than it is with a little puppy.
+It is a major surgery, requiring a full general anaesthetic, stitches, antibiotics, pain meds and careful care and protection post-operatively.
+It brings with it traumatic experiences at the vet, which we try to avoid in all ways for our dogs.

 The risk-benefit analysis

 If we dock, all puppies in a litter will suffer the experience of docking.
-But, equally, all puppies will have almost zero risk of tail injuries later in life.
+They would not all have injured their tails, if undocked.
+But many of them would, to varying degrees.

 If we don’t dock, no puppies in a litter will suffer the experience of docking.
-But all puppies will be at risk of tail injuries.
-They may not all experience tail injuries, but how many dogs must experience tail injuries to justify all puppies in a litter experiencing docking?
+But many of them will then incur tail injuries.

 How is docking carried out, in the UK?